brillout/wildcard-api/docs/rpc.template.md

 if the backend team is willing to modify and re-deploy the API whenever the frontend needs a change, then RPC offers a simpler and more powerful alternative over REST/GraphQL.

-If you have a 1:1 relationship between frontend and backend, that is the frontend is the only frontend of the backend and vice versa, then a hand-in-hand development is most likely a good thing in itself.
+If you have a 1:1 relationship between frontend and backend (that is the frontend is the only frontend of the backend and vice versa), then a hand-in-hand development is most likely a good thing in itself.
 <!---
 , as explained [here].